javascript-tutorial/pt.javascript.info/1-js/10-error-handling/1-try-catch/article.md

 As we can see, that's a `SyntaxError`.

-And in our case, the absence of `name` could be treated as a syntax error also, assuming that users must have a `name`.
+And in our case, the absence of `name` is an error, as users must have a `name`.

 So let's throw it: